 Microsoft has given in to fan pressure yet again and u-turned on yet another decision as today they confirmed they will begin selling Xbox One without a Kinect sensor in the box.

 As expected, there will also be a standalone Kinect sensor for sale as of this autumn.
 The exclusion of the Kinect sensor from the basic Xbox One package means that it will retail in the US for $399, rather than the current $499, and we expect that this price difference will be reflected in the UK.

 Microsoft has in the past refused to offer Xbox One without Kinect included stating that it was a crucial component to their overall vision and direction of the console.
-Personally I think this is a bad move for Microsoft as it encourage game and app developers a ‘way out’ of adding Kinect functionality which will dramatically stunt it’s long term development.
+Personally, I think this is a bad move for Microsoft as it encourages game and app developers a ‘way out’ of adding Kinect functionality which will dramatically stunt its long-term development.
 Voice control is a great feature and the biometric login is just a small taste of things to come.
-Obviously it is not without its issues but by offering this different path so early in the technology’s life cycle could cripple it in the future.
+Obviously, it is not without its issues but offering this different path so early in the technology’s life cycle could cripple it in the future.